-You don’t become a dog person over night, you are just born as one.
-My parents often told me how even as a toddler I used to bring stray puppies home.
-I would beg my parents to adopt them.
-We already had one adopted dog in family.
-We’ve always had pets and supported as many strays as we could in vicinity.
+You don’t become a dog person overnight; you are just born as one.
+My parents often told me how, even as a toddler, I used to bring stray puppies home.
+We’ve always had pets and supported as many strays as we could in the vicinity.
 Having a furry companion is the WAY OF LIFE for me.
-When I met my life partner only question I ever asked him was “does he like dogs?”.
+When I met my life partner only question I ever asked him was, “does he like dogs?”.
 Thankfully, he loves them as much as I do.
 Dogs love you, selflessly!
 Therefore, if you and your family plan to bring a pet into your life, these are the ten things to know before you get a dog.

 1 Are you ready as a family?